SRshohan/EECE476/project_2/README.md

 4. **Course**
    - **Description**: This class represents a course offered in the educational system, containing all the necessary information about the course.
    - **Attributes**:
-     - `std::string courseNumber`: A unique identifier for the course.
+     - `string courseNumber`: A unique identifier for the course.
-     - `std::string courseName`: The name of the course.
+     - `string courseName`: The name of the course.
      - `std::string courseDescription`: A description of what the course covers.
    - **Methods**:
      - `void printCourseInfo()`: Displays the course's number, name, and description.